Planning for France

 Okay, you all amused me with your guesses as to what I was looking at in the previous post picture.
 No one got it right.
 I was staring at the Eiffel Tower.
 It always grabs my mind and heart with its beauty.
 We spent the last four days of our June France trip in Paris.
 Four days were not enough to take in all that we wished to do there.
 So we tried to concentrate on small pieces of Paris.
 There is nothing more romantic than walking along the Seine at night with the glowing silhouette of the Eiffel tower to light the way.

 One of the things that we had never done before was actually take the elevator to the top of the tower.
-Somehow on our last trip I wanted to spend more time in the cafes, bistros, market streets and small haunts in the Latin Quarter.
-This time we played the tourists more.
+On our last trip, I wanted to spend more time in the cafes, bistros, market streets, and small haunts in the Latin Quarter.
+This time, we played the tourists more and enjoyed the full experience of Paris by Night.
 We got up early the morning after our night on the town and took the Metro to the Eiffel Tower stop.
 Even though it was hard to stand in line for an hour and a half, we persevered.
-It was well worth it.
+The breathtaking view from the top was well worth it.

 The view from the first platform was amazing.
 Looking East one can see the Seine winding its way toward the Ile de la Cite.
 In the far distance the white beauty of the Sacre-Coeur is visible on its hilltop.